GurpreetSran/react-express-weather-report/README.md

 # react-express-weather-report
-React express based application for generating weather reports
+React express based application for generating weather reports.

 This application is based on create react app.
 Express server will be added to massage the data and hide API keys.
 This should help to keep Front End application clean.